EnvoyAI/examples/README.md

 ### Schema
 The data that your algorithm evaluates is called its _inputs_, the data your algorithm produces is called its _outputs_.
 Both input and outputs must have well defined data type definitions called a _schema_.
-The EnvoyAI Platform is based on JSON-Schema but uses different defaults, and has additional features to describe files and DICOM studies.
+The EnvoyAI Platform uses a system based on JSON-Schema but uses different defaults, and has additional features to describe files and DICOM studies.
 Additionally the platform uses a similar schema to define how the inputs and outputs are to be displayed.
 Either JSON or YAML formatted schemas are accepted.